AyrA/Bitmessage/README.md

 This is a console application that is used to test individual features and make them interact.

-In the current state it will:
+In the current state it can:

-- Connect to a single hardcoded node
+- Connect to a single hardcoded node and authenticate
-- Authenticate
 - Download all items it doesn't has already
 - Upload any item requested by the remote
 - Use Bitmessage.Storage to permanently store downloaded objects

-In other words, the test project is a fully functional relay.

-It has no interactivity as of now.
+- Decrypt messages and broadcasts
+- Generate a deterministic address

+### ⚠️ CAUTION ⚠️

+Being a test project, most of the features above are not actually functional when you pull the project from the repository.
+This application is used to test individual features as I develop them, but not all together at once (yet).
+You will find lots of disabled code that you need to enable if you want it do to everything.

+Also note that no care about security has yet been taken whatsoever.
+There currently isn't anything that gets impacted by this, but expect this to occasionally contain hardcoded private keys you should not use.

 # Available but unused in the Test project